 - Up to 5 years of active probation*.

-A domestic violence conviction will in make you ineligible to possess a firearm.
+A domestic violence conviction will make you ineligible to possess a firearm.
 Military soldiers or law enforcement officers convicted of domestic assault will most likely be terminated from their jobs.
 Several other professions will also terminate a person's employment upon learning of a domestic assault conviction.

 Some domestic violence charges in the Tacoma, Lakewood, Olympia, Federal Way, Gig Harbor, Puyallup, Bellevue, and Seattle, WA areas are felonies and carry more severe sentences.